 Longtime choreographer/dancer Judith Brin Ingber has created solo and some group dance programs of her own works.
-They have been seen in Minnesota venues including the Southern Theater, the Bryant Lake Bowl 9 x22 Cabaret, the CIA stage (Center for Independent Artists), Dreamland Arts, the Minneapolis Jewish Community Center, the St. Paul Community Center and synagogues in Minneapolis, St. Paul, Rochester and Duluth plus on tour throughout the US and in Israel.
+They have been seen in Minnesota venues including the Southern Theater, the Bryant Lake Bowl 9 x22 Cabaret, the Center for Independent Artists, Dreamland Arts, the Minneapolis Jewish Community Center, the St. Paul Community Center and synagogues in Minneapolis, St. Paul, Rochester and Duluth plus on tour throughout the US and in Israel.

-In addition to her solo shows she has also collaborated with other artists including choreographer/dancer Mary Easter, painter/scultor Georgette Sosin and musicians David Jordan Harris, Alex Lubet and Jim Miller.
+In addition to her solo shows she has collaborated with other artists including choreographer/dancer Mary Easter, painter/sculptor Georgette Sosin and musicians David Jordan Harris, Alex Lubet and Jim Miller.

 In 1986 Judith co-founded Voices of Sepharad with vocalist David Jordan Harris.
 Together they have created many full length evenings based on the culture of the Jews originally based in Spain (Sepharad in Hebrew), exiled in 1492, creating new communities around the Mediterranean especially in Casablanca, Salonika, and Istanbul.
 Voices of Sepharad and Judith's fully costumed dance works have toured throughout the US, Canada, Poland, Istanbul and also Israel.
 See www.voicesofsepharad.com for history and updates of shows.
 On this website go to Judith's page, Choreography for Voices of Sepharad plus Photo Gallery for further images and information

 On August 7, 2012, Judith taught elements of Sephardic dance and performed with Voices of Sepharad on their 25th anniversary concert at the Minnesota History Center, St. Paul, MN at the Minnesota History Center's summer world music series.
 The performance, held on the picturesque outdoor veranda of the MN History Center, was co-sponsored by the St. Paul JCC Cultural Arts Department.
-For a short video excerpt of the show filmed by videography Will Fehlow see Photo Gallery.
+For a short video excerpt of the show see Photo Gallery.

 On July 7, 2012, Judith was the featured speaker for the prestigious Jacob's Pillow Dance Festival as part of the gala 80th anniversary Saturday.
 At her Pillow Talk, she was interviewed by Jacob Pillow's scholar-in-residence Philip Szporer; the bookstore sold out of all copies of her book following her talk headlining a wonderful week of Israeli dance performances by Vertigo Dance Company and LeeSaar The Company held in the idyllic western Berkshires festival.
 Judith was also a research fellow at the Pillow during that week, preparing for her forthcoming presentation for the University of Wisconsin Conney conference.

-Judith taught and performed for the Dance Department of Wayne State University and offered special workshops for the Festival Dancers and others at the West Bloomfield JCC as well as international folkdancers in Detroit April 27-29th, 2012.
+On April 27-29th, 2012, Judith taught and performed for the Dance Department of Wayne State University and offered special workshops for the Festival Dancers and others at the West Bloomfield JCC as well as international folkdancers in Detroit.

 "Stepping into Heaven," was commissioned by the MN Rimon Artist Salon Series and first performed in 2008 at the Basicilica of St. Mary's for an interfaith dialogue between Catholics and Jews.
 Judith's solo, accompanied by Jim Miller's original flute music, was inspired by "Meditations on the Aramaic Lord's Prayer, Kaddish, and Other Work," an art installation of Georgette Sosin.
 Judith's solo performance took place in front of Sosin's oils, hung in the Basilica gallery space.